Can Ear Wax Removal Cause (Insert Relevant Term Here)?

 Yes and no, ear wax removal procedures may exacerbate existing tinnitus or it may cause some tinnitus, however, both effects are short-lived and will subside.
 So no, ear wax removal methods cannot cause long-term tinnitus.

 Hydrogen peroxide can be used for home earwax removal, however, you need to be very careful.
+The solution of hydrogen peroxide should not be any more than 2 to 3%.
 We wrote a whole article about hydrogen peroxide and earwax removal which you can read here.

 Can earwax removal help tinnitus?